Ádám Madarassy

-Ádám Madarassy (born March 14, 1985, in Budapest) is a Hungarian swimmer who specialized in butterfly events.
-Madarassy was a member of the swimming team for the Louisville Cardinals and also a management graduate at the University of Louisville in Louisville, Kentucky.
+Ádám Madarassy (born March 14, 1985, in Budapest) is a Hungarian swimmer who specialized in butterfly events and was a 2008 Olympic participant.

+Madarassy swam for the Ferencvárosi TC Club in Ferencvárosi, and was a member of the swimming team for the Louisville Cardinals under Coach Arthur Albiero.
+Completing his studies, he was a management graduate at the University of Louisville in Louisville, Kentucky.

+2008 Beijing Olympics

 Madarassy competed for Hungary in the men's 100 m butterfly at the 2008 Summer Olympics in Beijing.
 Leading up to the Games, he registered a time of 54.28 to eclipse the FINA B-cut (54.70) by 0.42 of a second at the USA Swimming Grand Prix in Columbus, Ohio.
 Madarassy threw down his lifetime best of 53.93 to hit the wall with a fourth-place finish in heat three, trailing winner Rimvydas Šalčius of Lithuania by just more than a second.
 Madarassy failed to advance into the semifinals, as he placed fiftieth out of 66 swimmers in the prelims.